jenkinsci/kubernetes-plugin/README.md

 #### Specifying a different default agent connection timeout

 By default, the agent connection timeout is set to 1000 seconds.
-In some case, you would like to set a different value, if so you can set the system property `org.csanchez.jenkins.plugins.kubernetes.PodTemplate.connectionTimeout` to a different value.
-Please read [Features controlled by system properties](https://wiki.jenkins.io/display/JENKINS/Features+controlled+by+system+properties) page to know how to set up system properties within Jenkins.
+It can be customized using a system property.
+Please refer to the section below.

 #### Using yaml to Define Pod Templates